BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 * Setting up the Spark Environment (latest version)
 * Learn more about Spark and Hadoop
 * Finding an appropriate dataset/project to perform analysis
+* Analyze and understand the existing spark code and rest API, especially for the spark shuffle phase.
-* Run Spark applications and profile Spark performance on the dataset identified in step 3
+* Run Spark applications and profile Spark performance before and after riffle implementation.:
-* Evaluate possible benchmarks:
-  * Total time of Spark application (e.g., Sorting, Spark Query)
-  * IOPs on hard drives
-* Research: Where to modify/extend
-* Implement a new shuffle/merge manager, and insert it into the Spark software stack.
-* Profile the after enhancement Spark performance
+* Providing detailed analysis based on metrics(speed-up, the difference in number of I/O operations) on different spark jobs(single and multi-stage).

 ### Timeline: ###

 **16th September - 29th September:**

-Setup environment, find two or three proper datasets, detailed research on possible solutions, run some sample queries/jobs
+Setup environment, find the existing spark code, read and summarize riffle paper, learn thoroughly about the spark architecture and their phases: map, shuffle and reduce

 **30th September - 13th October:**

-Find the bottleneck of queries/jobs, hard-code some plugins to test if directions are correct, design algorithm/strategies
+Understand existing spark code for the shuffle phase, complete the design architecture of Riffle, discuss ideas on how to start the implementation of N-Way merge, start the implementation of N-Way merge algorithm.

 **14th October - 27th October:**

-Work on the backlog, Test the correctness of algorithm
+Work on the backlog, continue implementation of N-Way merge and test the correctness of algorithm implemented so far.

 **28th October - 10th November:**

-Improvements/ Fine tune of algorithm/strategies
+Brainstorm on improvements/ fine-tuning of algorithm/strategies and possibly implement them.

 **11th November - 24th November:**